BMERB1: Transcription Factors

 Several transcription factors have been identified to bind to the bMERB1 gene promoter and upstream sequence.
 It can be noted that a significant number of these transcription factors have known expression patterns in brain tissue.
 This finding is consistent with the significant bMERB1 gene expression in brain tissue.

 Protein Level Regulation

 Subcellular Localization

 In a PSORTII analysis of BMERB1, it is predicted that this protein is generally located in the nucleus (47.8%), the cytoplasm (26.1%) and the cytoskeleton (13%).

-Modifactions
+Modifications

 BMERB1 does not obtain many post-translational modifications.
 A few modifications are predicted with low confidence, most of which being phosphorylation sites.
 Although the confidence of these predictions is low, similar results were found using PhosphoSitePlus.
 Using various DTU Health Tech tools, it was also determined that there are no predicted N-glycosylation or myristylation sites.
 Along with this, PSORTII reported that this protein contains no motifs or transmembrane regions.